-Under 2004 levels of effort the biomass is not predicted to decline significantly over the next 5 years (Figure 6.1).
-SBR is predicted to remain below the level corresponding to the AMSY in the future (Figure 6.2).
-Due to the large confidence intervals, and despite the fact that the best prediction of SBR is below the level corresponding to AMSY, there is a moderate probability that the SBR is above this level.
-Both surface and longline catches are predicted to be similar to 2004 levels for the projected period (Figure 6.3).
+Under 2005 levels of effort the biomass is predicted to not decline significantly over the next five years (Figure 6.1).
+SBR is predicted to rise during 2007-2008 due to a large but uncertain recruitment about to enter the fishery.
+After this time the SBR is predicted to return to the level corresponding to the AMSY (Figure 6.2).
+However, the confidence intervals are wide, and there is a moderate probability that the SBR will be substantially above or below this level.
+Both surface and longline catches are predicted to be follow similar trajectories, with surface catches lifting in 2007-2008 and then returning to 2005 levels, followed by longline catches (Figure 6.3).